 “For far too long we have been seduced into walking a path that did not lead us to ourselves.
 For far too long we have said yes when we wanted to say no. And for far too long we have said no when we desperately wanted to say yes. . . .
 When we don’t listen to our intuition, we abandon our souls.
 And we abandon our souls because we are afraid if we don’t, others will abandon us.” ~ Terry Tempest Williams

-There is a path each and every one of us is called to walk upon – a journey to full healing and self-discovery we all need to take.
-And even though the happiness of our parents, our brothers, sisters, children, uncles, cousins, and all family members matter a great deal, it shouldn’t matter more than our own happiness.
+There is a path each and every one of us is called to walk upon, a journey to full healing and self-discovery we all need to take.
+And even though the happiness of our parents, our brothers, sisters, children, uncles, cousins, and all family members matters a great deal, it shouldn’t matter more than our own happiness.
 It shouldn’t matter more than our own journey, our own path and our own purpose and calling in life.

-What can be noble about betraying yourself – your dreams, your path, and calling in life out of fear of disappointing your family and failing their many expectations?
+What can be noble about betraying yourself – your dreams, your path, and calling in life because you’re afraid to disappoint your family and failing their many expectations?

 What can be noble about making their needs more important than your own sanity, joy, health, and well-being?